Sally set to become hurricane and threaten U.S. Gulf Coast

 There are still some 5,400 members of the state's National Guard mobilized from Laura, and they will assist with Sally.

+In Waveland, Mississippi, Joey Chauvin used rope to tie down a tall wooden post topped with a statue of a pelican serving as a marker at the driveway leading to his weekend camp.
+He said a matching pelican marker on the opposite side of the driveway was washed away in Tropical Storm Cristobal earlier this summer.
+That storm pushed more than 3 feet of water into the area.

+“If this one hits the coast as a Cat 2, I’m thinking we’re gonna have at least six to seven feet of water where we’re standing at,” Chauvin said.
+“So, yeah, we’re definitely not going to stay."

-The system was moving west-northwest at 13 mph (20 kph) early Sunday.
-It was centered 140 miles (230 kilometers) west of Apalachicola, Florida, and 240 miles (385 kilometers) east-southeast of the mouth of the Mississippi River.
+The system was moving west-northwest at 9 mph (15 kph) on Sunday evening.
+It was centered 165 miles (265 kilometers) south of Panama City, Florida, and 195 miles (315 kilometers) east-southeast of the mouth of the Mississippi River.
 On Sunday, Florida’s Gulf Coast was battered with windy, wet weather.

 Pensacola, on Florida's Panhandle, was bracing for 10 to 15 inches (25 to 38 centimeters) of rain.

 Sally could produce rain totals up to 20 inches (51 centimeters) by the middle of the week, forecasters said.
-Its maximum sustained winds Sunday afternoon were 60 mph (95 kph).
+Its maximum sustained winds Sunday evening were 60 mph (95 kph).

 “That system is forecast to bring not only damaging winds but a dangerous storm surge,” said Daniel Brown of the Hurricane Center. ”Because it’s slowing down it could produce a tremendous amount of rainfall over the coming days.”